 Emu Plains Commuter Carpark

 Located at the base of the Blue Mountains on the outer western fringes of the Sydney Basin, Emu Plains is a popular location for commuters.
-To support ‘park and ride’ transport options, Emu Pains carpark has been substantially upgraded and expanded, including a new pedestrian bridge connecting the carpark with Emu Plans Station.
-Our team provided integrated urban design, architecture and landscape design services for the upgrade.
+To provide more convenient access to public transport at key interchanges and help ease congestion on our roads, a new commuter car park has been built.
+This includes a new pedestrian bridge connecting the commuter car park with Emu Plans Station.
+Our team provided integrated urban design, architecture and landscape design services for the project.

 With the aim of creating facilities that are both functional and beautiful, the upgrade sensitively embeds a range of sustainability and interpretation features, elevating it from functional infrastructure to a place that is connected to the landscape and meaningful for the community.